Sign up for this email series:

 Scalp psoriasis can be mistaken for seborrheic dermatitis (dandruff).
 Psoriasis has thicker, drier silvery scales and often extends beyond the hairline.
 Seborrheic dermatitis scales are greasy-looking, white or yellowish, and attach to the hair shaft.

-The presence of psoriasis on other areas of the body usually helps dermatologists make a diagnosis, although a skin sample for a lab test can confirm it.
+The presence of psoriasis on other areas of the body usually helps dermatologists make a diagnosis, although a skin biopsy for a lab test can confirm it.

 Scalp psoriasis is treatable.
 Treatment options include medications applied to the skin, medicated shampoos, scale softeners, injections, light treatments, and oral medications.